-The Company and its Sub-Funds have been established for the purpose of investing in transferable securities, money market instruments, deposits with credit institutions, collective investment schemes and financial derivative instruments as prescribed in the Central Bank UCITS Regulations.
-The investment objective and policies for each Sub-Fund will be formulated by the Directors at the time of creation of such Sub-Fund and will be set out in the Relevant Supplement.
+The Company and its Sub-Funds have been established for the purpose of investing in transferable securities, money market instruments, deposits with credit institutions, collective investment schemes and Derivatives as prescribed in the UCITS Regulations and the Central Bank UCITS Regulations.
+The specific investment objective and policies of each Sub-Fund will be formulated by the Directors at the time of creation of each such Sub-Fund and will be set out in each Relevant Supplement.
+There is no assurance that a Sub-Fund will achieve its investment objective.